clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 **The traditional challenge:**

 DNS migrations CAN be done with zero downtime, but they require extensive planning and careful execution.
-One misconfigured MX record means email down for hours—imagine missing customer orders, support tickets, or sales inquiries during your peak season.
+One misconfigured MX record means email down for hours.
+Imagine missing customer orders, support tickets, or sales inquiries during your peak season.

 **The difference with AI assistance:**